-Kristen Gurdak is the Associate Clinical Director of Lifeskills South Florida.
+Kristen Gurdak is the Director of Clinical Services for Lifeskills South Florida Fort Lauderdale.
 She is a licensed clinical social worker and intensively trained in Dialectical Behavior Therapy by The Linehan Institute.
-Mrs. Gurdak is concurrently a Ph.D. candidate at New York University specializing in community integration for those with serious mental illness.
-Mrs. Gurdak brings her clinical expertise and research knowledge to the Lifeskills team with several years of clinical social work experience and peer-reviewed published research conducted through Columbia University Department of Psychiatry and New York University School of Social Work examining social determinants of health, serious mental illness, and community.
-Mrs. Gurdak has a wide array of clinical and administrative experience in community mental health settings, mental health outpatient services, inpatient rehabilitation, and in private clinical practice.
-She believes in a client-centered integrative approach to treatment to create a life worth living.
+Dr. Gurdak received her Ph.D. from New York University specializing in stigma and community integration for those with serious mental illness.
+Dr. Gurdak brings her clinical expertise and research knowledge to the Lifeskills team with several years of clinical social work experience and peer-reviewed published research conducted through Columbia University Department of Psychiatry and New York University School of Social Work.
+Dr. Gurdak has a wide array of clinical and administrative experience in community mental health settings, mental health outpatient services, residential treatment, inpatient rehabilitation, and in private clinical practice.
+She believes in a client-centered integrative approach to treatment to create a “life worth living”.
 Kristen enjoys traveling and exploring different cultures – she has visited over 10 countries.

 David Duquette, PsyD